 Wellness in Transit

 Wellness in Transit is the newest installation of IndyGo’s community engagement programs, which launched May 2022.
-IndyGo, in partnership with Gennesaret Free Clinics, launched this pilot devoted to holistic community health.
 The program consists of a mobile medical clinic that provides FREE healthcare services to visitors regardless of health insurance status.
 It also consists of mental health services, rapid STI and HIV testing, housing resources and more from the program’s newest partners, Step-Up, Inc. and Adult & Child Health!
 IndyGo launched this program devoted to holistic community health to provide resources to enhance the well-being of riders while reducing the transportation burden of an added trip.

-The public can access the clinic every Tuesday, May through October, from 2 to 5 p.m. parked at the Carson Transit Center on Washington Street.
+The public can access the clinic Tuesdays from 1-4 p.m. at the Carson Transit Center off Washington Street.
 Learn more by clicking here.